sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 - OpenID Providers MAY issue refresh tokens to Clients; when used, refresh tokens MUST be one-time-use.
 - The use of *confidential* Native applications (which are provisioned per-instance secrets) is RECOMMENDED over *public* Native applications, as *confidential* clients provide better means to perform secure client authentication.
-- Public native applications MUST use PKCE to protect calls to the token endpoint.
+- Public native applications MUST use PKCE to protect calls to the Token Endpoint.
 Confidential native applications SHOULD use PKCE.
 - Native applications MUST use an external user-agent or 'in-app browser tab' to make authorization requests; an 'embedded user-agent' or 'web-view' components MUST NOT be used for this purpose.
 See "OAuth 2.0 for Native apps" [[RFC8252]] for more information on the 'in-app browser tab' feature and support on various platforms.

 ## Authorization Endpoint